 This is an open event for all orienteers over classic long distance courses.
 You may enter the SHI courses, but with a later start time, to see how you fare against the nations' best.

 The village of Hurstwood is situated SE of Burnley and marks the transition from wooded lowland to open moorland.
 Above the village is the water catchment for Hurstwood and Cant Clough reservoirs.
 In building the dams about 100 years ago large volumes of stone were quarried locally.
-The remaining spoils and tips form an intricate landscape of hills, gullies, knolls, depressions and pits mingled with marshes, streams and stone cast-offs.
+The remaining spoils and tips form an dune-like intricate landscape of hills, gullies, knolls, depressions and pits mingled with marshes, streams and stone cast-offs.
 Shedden Clough to the south comprises 18th century hushings from extraction of limestone from massive erratic boulders brought down from the Dales during the last ice age.
 Elsewhere the moorland (rising to 1500 feet) can be tough underfoot but open, except where modern planting provides some cover.
 This patchwork of terrain, gifted to us by the quarrymasters of our ancestors, provides challenging navigation and route choices for the modern orienteer.

 The area has only been used sporadically for orienteering using the original 1989 paper map.
 With the advent of modern mapping tools the whole area has been digitised for this event.
 Shedden Clough (or South Hurstwood) was digitised first and was used for a Level C event in 2014.
 The whole area was used in 2016 for PFO's Lancashire HotPot Level B.